my bead links

 to make “chain style” necklaces you’ll need

-i start by putting all the beads i want on the base of the necklace on eye pins. put your bead on eye pin and use one step looper to make the other loop and close with pliers. i personally LOVE the one step looper, but i have heard others hate it. if you don’t have the one step looper, you’ll need a pair of pliers that cut wire to trim the eye pin. you’ll then make your own loop and close it with pliers. after i have all my beads on eye pins i start linking everything together with jump rings. i use two pliers to open the jump rings and close them after putting the beads on. you can also use one pair of pliers and a “ jump ring opener tool “ which is essentially a ring that helps with this process. one comes in the pliers set i have linked above in jewelry tools. you can also buy just one alone for $2-$5 on amazon, micheal’s or hobby lobby. i personally don’t like using the ring but i know others love it. after you’ve attached all your beads to jump rings and now have a chain, add your endings with a jump ring. to attach dangles, put beads on headpins and repeat the looping process for eyepins, and then attach to your jump rings.
+i start by putting all the beads i want on the base of the necklace on eye pins. put your bead on eye pin and this is where you can use a one step looper. if you don’t have the one step looper, you’ll need a pair of pliers that cut wire to trim the eye pin. you’ll then make your own loop and close it with pliers. after i have all my beads on eye pins i start linking everything together with jump rings. i use two pliers to open the jump rings and close them after putting the beads on. you can also use one pair of pliers and a “ jump ring opener tool “ which is essentially a ring that helps with this process. one comes in the pliers set i have linked above in jewelry tools. you can also buy just one alone for $7-$20 on amazon, micheal’s or hobby lobby. i personally don’t like using the ring but i know others love it. after you’ve attached all your beads to jump rings and now have a chain, add your endings with a jump ring. to attach dangles, put beads on headpins and repeat the looping process for eyepins, and then attach to your jump rings.

 of course, you can add chain and anything else however you’d like with jump rings or the base of your necklace.